Mike12041204/cuQC/README.md

 ```
 For non-debugging, the output and results will look the same.

-In debugging mode the results will look the same but the output will be formatted to show all nodes processing:
+In debugging mode, the results will look the same, but the output will be formatted to show all nodes processing:
 ```
 >:PRE-PROCESSING
 --->:LOADING TIME: 4 ms